 Most people have never heard of multiple system atrophy (MSA).
-Also, many healthcare professionals are unfamiliar with the condition.
+Many healthcare professionals are often unfamiliar with the condition.
 It is rare, sometimes not recognised and, as you will probably know by now, often difficult to diagnose.

-The aim of this guide is to explain MSA.
-It includes information about the symptoms that may occur, what treatment options there are and tries to answer some frequently asked questions.
-We hope it will help support you and your family but if you have questions or want further advice, please contact us at the Multiple System Atrophy Trust ('the Trust').
+The aim of this guide is to explain what MSA is.
+It includes information about the symptoms that may occur, how these symptoms can be managed and tries to answer some frequently asked questions.
+We hope it will help support you and your family but if you have questions or want further guidance, please contact us at the Multiple System Atrophy Trust ('the Trust').

 We offer information, support and education and fund research into MSA.
 Our services are free to people living with MSA and their families and friends, and we are entirely funded by voluntary donations.
+If you have not done so already we encourage you to register as a member with us.

-We have a range of detailed factsheets on living with MSA which you can get in print or download from our website.
+We have a range of detailed factsheets on living with MSA which you can get in print or download from our website www.msatrust.org.uk.

-This Guide is not designed as a diagnostic or treatment tool.
+This Guide is not intended to replace advice from your Specialist.
 Any issues raised through reading this information should be discussed with your doctors and healthcare professionals.